DSR-RHIT/creating-reproducible-reports/ReadMe.md

 The workshop introduces reproducible reporting---a component of the  larger reproducible research ecosystem---to the R novice.
 No prior experience with R or RStudio is required.

-The website for the workshop is [here](http://dsr-rhit.github.io/creating-reproducible-reports).
+The workshop website on GitHub: [http://dsr-rhit.github.io/creating-reproducible-reports](http://dsr-rhit.github.io/creating-reproducible-reports)

 ---